Kyrgyzstan deports Briton after horse penis comment

 A local court found that Mcfeat, who worked as a welder for a contractor at Kumtor, had no work permit and ruled that he must be deported within 24 hours.

-The mine is at the center of a dispute between the government and Canada’s Centerra Gold.

-Reporting by Olga Dzyubenko; Writing by Olzhas Auyezov; Editing by Louise Ireland
+The mine is at the centre of a dispute between the government and Canada’s Centerra Gold.
+(Reporting by Olga Dzyubenko; Writing by Olzhas Auyezov; Editing by Louise Ireland)